OpenTranslationBible/open-bible/en-GB/18.Job/md/job-03.md

 ## Job 3:13

-> For now, I would be lying down in peace;
+> For now, I would be resting in peace;
 > I would be asleep and at rest,

 ## Job 3:14